 In November 2007 TJ and Jenny, then living in Seattle, adopted a little Beagle/Jack-Russel Mix named Baxter.
 Baxter has proven to be an excellent boat dog.
 So far he has logged about 4000 miles under sail, and is fearless in trying new things.
 He loves to ride in the dinghy, the kayak, and lately has taken to standup paddleboarding very well.

-After living in Seattle for nearly 2 years TJ and Jenny decided it was time for a change of location.
-The new location of choice was Puerto Vallarta, Mexico, where they eventually settled for 4 years and ran a yacht brokerage.
+After living in Seattle for a few years TJ and Jenny decided it was time for a change of location.
+The new location of choice was Puerto Vallarta, Mexico, where they eventually settled.
 But the sailing bug was just muted.
 In January 2013 they added the 55′ Bieker Riptide Rocket Science to their family.
 Since TJ would keep working in Alaska and only has 2-4 month blocks of time off, there was a need for speed.
 With cruising speeds between 8 and 12 knots and top speeds upwards of 30 knots in the most exciting conditions, this boat will enable them to greatly expand their cruising range and still be able to meet work obligations.